Naphthalene: Production

 From the 1960s until the 1990s, significant amounts of naphthalene were produced from heavy petroleum fractions during refining, but present-day production is mainly from coal tar.
-As of 2023, the global napthalene market was 2.25 million tons.
+As of 2023, the global naphthalene market was 2.25 million tons.

 Naphthalene is the most abundant single component of coal tar.
 The composition of coal tar varies with coal type and processing, but typical coal tar is about 10% naphthalene by weight.
 In industrial practice, distillation of coal tar yields an oil containing about 50% naphthalene, along with twelve other aromatic compounds.
 This oil, after being washed with aqueous sodium hydroxide to remove acidic components (chiefly various phenols), and with sulfuric acid to remove basic components, undergoes fractional distillation to isolate naphthalene.
 The crude naphthalene resulting from this process is about 95% naphthalene by weight.
-The chief impurities are the sulfur-containing aromatic compound benzothiophene (< 2%), indane (0.2%), indene (< 2%), and methylnaphthalene (< 2%).
+The chief impurities are the sulfur-containing aromatic compound benzothiophene (under 2%), indane (0.2%), indene (under 2%), and methylnaphthalene (under 2%).
 Petroleum-derived naphthalene is usually purer than that derived from coal tar.
-Where required, crude naphthalene can be further purified by recrystallization from any of a variety of solvents, resulting in 99% naphthalene by weight, referred to as 80 °C (melting point).
+Where required, crude naphthalene can be further purified by recrystallization from any of a variety of solvents, resulting in 99% naphthalene by weight, referred to as 80 C (melting point).

-In North America, the coal tar producers are Koppers Inc., Ruetgers Canada Inc. and Recochem Inc., and the primary petroleum producer is Monument Chemical Inc. In Western Europe the well-known producers are Koppers, Ruetgers, and Deza.
-In Eastern Europe, naphthalene is produced by a variety of integrated metallurgy complexes (Severstal, Evraz, Mechel, MMK) in Russia, dedicated naphthalene and phenol makers INKOR, Yenakievsky Metallurgy plant in Ukraine and ArcelorMittal Temirtau in Kazakhstan.